jimeh/common-flow/common-flow.md

     4. When using version bump commits, the release tag MUST be placed on the version bump commit.
-    5. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the master branch.
+    5. If you are not using a release branch, then the release tag, and if relevant the version bump commit, MUST be created directly on the main branch.
     6. The version bump commit SHOULD have a commit message title of "Bump version to VERSION".
 For example, if the new version string is "2.11.4",